 Numerous Additional Features

-Notifications always keep you up-to-date with your processes.
-This information always keeps you up-to-date with new changes that are relevant to you.
+Notifications keep you informed about your processes and tasks in Bpanda.
+Notifications and e-mails always keep you up-to-date with new changes that are relevant to you.

 You can use the search feature to quickly and easily search the process space.
 The search already starts suggesting search words as soon as you start typing.
-You can then filter the results.
+You can also filter the results.